Log in

 • Ages 5–25

-• Diagnosed with a physical disability that falls within nominating criteria
+• Diagnosed with a physical disability that falls within the nominating criteria

 Eligibility

-Families with children who may benefit from switch-operated toys may contact this organization to find out if thier child is eligible to receive free adapted toys.
+Families with children who may benefit from switch-operated toys may contact this organization to determine whether their child is eligible to receive free adapted toys.

 Contact